-We provide a long term perspective on the individual retirement behavior and on the future of retirement.
-In a political economic theoretical framework, in which incentives to retire early are embedded, we derive a political equilibrium with positive social security contribution rates and early retirement.
-Aging may have opposite (economic and political) effects on social security contributions and retirement decisions.
+We provide a long term perspective on the individual retirement behavior and on the future of retirement by emphasizing the role of (negative) income effects.
+We consider a political economic theoretical framework, with actuarially "fair" and "unfair" early retirement schemes, and derive a political equilibrium with positive social security contribution rates and early retirement.
+A reduction in the wages in youth, consistent with the recent labor market trends since the massive introduction of temporary jobs, induces workers to postpone retirement, and - in the "unfair" system - leads to lower contribution rates.
+A reduction in the growth rate of the economy has opposite effects on the retirement decisions, leading - in the "unfair" system - to more early retirement.
+Aging induces a negative income effect, but has also an opposite political effects on social security contributions and retirement decisions.
 For an actuarially "fair" social security system, we provide conditions for the political effect to dominate; in an "unfair" scheme, numerical simulations confirm a slight predominance of the political effect, as contribution rates increase.
-Economic slowdowns, captured by a reduction in the wages during the working period induce workers to postpone retirement, and - in the "unfair" system - lead to lower contribution rates.
-A reduction in the growth rate of the economy has opposite effects on the retirement decisions, leading - in the "unfair" system - to more early retirement.
+These results may shed some light on the future of early retirement in aging societies.